 So, how do you choose a camp that fits your child’s personality and needs?

-The American Camp Association (ACA) website has suggestions for parents as they make decisions.
+The American Camp Association (ACA) website has suggestions for you as you make decisions.
 Here are a few for you to think about.

 Another good idea is to research references and camp policies, such as visitation, dealing with homesickness or other adjustment issues.